 - Twenty Love Poems and Songs of Despair by Pablo Neruda (Chile)

-As well as exploring South American themes through fictional literature, it’s also a good idea to learn a bit more about the destination you are visiting, and then see it come alive.
+As well as exploring South American themes through fictional literature, you can also learn a bit more about the history, geography and culture of Latin America, and then see it come alive.
 Many countries in South America have had a tumultuous past, with political and cultural differences provoking huge divides and wars.
 To brush up on your South American history and understand what each nation has been through, we recommend the following books.

 - Brazil by Michael Palin